-We were told that we could not play with it until Boxing Day, but we did not care because we had a ZX Spectrum!
-On Christmas Day afternoon, during The Yellow Brick Road, we were obviously getting board and making enough noise to drown out that very unscary lion that my father relented and told us to go to our bedroom and play.
+We were told that we could not play with it until Boxing Day but we did not care because we had a ZX Spectrum!
+On Christmas Day afternoon, during The Yellow Brick Road, we were obviously getting board and making enough noise to drown out that very unscary lion so my father told us to go to our bedroom and play.
 In the room was a portable colour TV!
 It just got better and better that day.
 Everyone was happy and this was by far the best Christmas I could remember.

-I don’t remember using a computer any more during this time except during the weekly classes at school, but I didn’t pay much attention and moved away from the geek club and started noticing girl.
+I don’t remember using a computer any more during this time except during the weekly classes at school but I didn’t pay much attention and moved away from the geek club and started noticing girls.
 It was such a shame that I was the fat kid in class so they didn’t notice me.
-Actually they didn't notice me, but only to laugh at my size.

 Banks and Psions (1986 – 1994)

-Leaving school was difficult for me despite the fact I hated every single moment of it, I left with good grades and decided to go to college to study Architecture.
-College was an experience very much like school in that I was still called ‘fatty’ every day.
+Leaving school was difficult for me.
+Despite the fact I hated every single moment of it, I left with good grades and decided to go to college to study Architecture.
+It was an experience very much like school in that I was still called ëfatty’ every day.
 Cycling the 12 mile round trip to college and back each day did not loosen any of the fat so the jibes continued.
 Fortunately, there was only one girl in our group at college and she was more masculine than the rest of us so I didn’t feel too bad.
-There were other girls at college, but they just didn't look right if you know what I mean.
-It's hard to explain what makes a girl attractive to a seventeen year old, but any female that talks to you is usually enough.
+There were other girls at college but they just didn’t look right if you know what I mean.
+It’s hard to explain what makes a girl attractive to a seventeen year old but any female that talks to you is usually enough.

 I had given up with college and was feeling utterly sorry for myself and approached a work agency in the hope that a company needed a fat bloke.
 Fortunately Barclays Bank did and I started a week later.
 It was good work and I enjoyed meeting so many new people.
 Apologies if this is starting to sound like a CV.

 After two weeks in the job, I had a very bad asthma attack and ended up staying in hospital for a month.
 I could barely walk upstairs and was not a happy bunny.
-I had fortnightly tests at the hospital to try to improve my situation and the only upside was that I lost three stone in weight in only two months.
+I had fortnightly tests at the hospital to try to improve my situation and the only upside was that I lost three stone in weight in a single month.
 One night a friend offered me a cigarette and I stupidly took it.
-I didn’t even like it, but had another and another and took up the habit the next day.
+I didn’t even like it but had another and another and took up the habit the next day.

 I sat opposite a lady called Marylyn who smoked about five hundred cigarettes a day and had a voice to prove the point- sort of like Barry White with a sore throat.
 One day, she brought in a Casio Organiser and showed it to me.
 I was dumbstruck at how clever this device was and that night dragged my girlfriend to Bournemouth town centre to buy one. £35 later I had my first PDA.